 Individuals with organizational responsibility may purchase goods and services using several procurement methods:

-Competition normally is either not practicable or available for purchase of the following goods or services valued at less than $50,000.
-One quote must be obtained and documented and a purchase order is to be issued by the Purchasing Department prior to purchase.
+Normally, competition is either not practicable or available for purchase of the following goods or services at a value not to exceed $200,000:

 - Accreditation fees and academic testing services